Ex-Bengal CM Buddhadeb's health condition improves but | Health

 Ex-Bengal CM Buddhadeb's health condition improves but

-The veteran CPI(M) leader was initially put on non- invasive ventilation (BIPAP) at the hospital after which his oxygen saturation improved to 95 per cent.
-However, his condition deteriorated on Wednesday evening and he was put on mechanical ventilation.
+The CPI(M) leader was initially put on non-invasive ventilation (BIPAP) at the hospital after which his oxygen saturation level improved to 95 per cent.
+However, his condition deteriorated on Wednesday evening and he was put on mechanical ventilator support.

 - READ MORE ON: